TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 16/Romans 16.16.md

 ---

-Salute one another with a holy kiss.
-All the churches of Christ salute you.
+Greet one another with a holy kiss.
+The assemblies of Christ greet you.